Overview

 (i) 18 to 25 for MTS.

-(ii) 18 to 27 years for Havaldar in CBIC (Department of Revenue) and few posts of MTS.
+(ii) 18 to 27 years for Havaldar in CBIC (Department of Revenue) and a few posts of MTS.

 Syllabus & Exam Pattern